bluesliverx/grails-external-config-reload/README.md

 ## Service

-There is a ReloadConfigService that can be used to notify plugins of configuration changes on demand.
-To use it, simply declare it and call notifyPlugins on it:
+There is a ReloadConfigService that can be used to trigger config reload events on demand.
+To use it, simply declare it and call the methods on it:

 ```groovy
 class SomeService {